Radio First

-Radio First (Liggett Communications, L.L.C.) is a privately held radio broadcasting company in Michigan owned by Victoria L. Liggett and James A. Jensen.
-Liggett Communications is headquartered in Port Huron where it owns five radio stations licensed to St. Clair and Sanilac Counties.
-These five stations operate under the brand name of Radio First where they serve listeners in the Thumb area of Michigan and Southwestern Ontario.
+Liggett Communications, L.L.C.(d/b/a Radio First) is a privately held radio broadcasting company in Michigan owned by Victoria L. Liggett and James A. Jensen.
+Liggett Communications is headquartered in Port Huron where it owns three radio stations licensed to St. Clair and Sanilac Counties.
+These stations operate under the brand name of Radio First where they serve listeners in the Thumb area of Michigan and Southwestern Ontario.

 History

-Liggett Broadcast (1970-2000)
+Liggett Broadcasting (1970-2000)

-The predecessor to the current company was called Liggett Broadcast and was founded by Robert Liggett Jr. in 1971.
-His first station was WFMK in the Lansing, Michigan market.
-He then added more stations in Lansing, as well as the Grand Rapids, Flint, and Saginaw/Bay City Markets.
+The predecessor to the current company was called Liggett Broadcasting and was founded by Robert Liggett Jr. in 1971.
+His first station was WSWM in East Lansing, Michigan, acquired from John P. McGoff for $255,955, and renamed WFMK.
+Liggett acquired more stations in Lansing market and expanded to Grand Rapids, Flint, and Saginaw/Bay City Markets.
 Liggett Broadcast at its peak operated radio stations in Michigan, New York, Minnesota, South Carolina, Ohio, and California.
 Liggett's stations were sold to Citadel Broadcasting in 2000, with Liggett becoming a member of Citadel's board of directors.

 In 2000, Liggett became the owner of Big Boy Restaurants, headquartered in Warren, Michigan.